 The cafe at their lobby, the Chosun Fantasy serves unexpectedly good coffee.
 Coffee, herb teas, smoothies, burgers and shaved ice can be found on their menu.
 It is the only place in the building with WiFi access.
 Spending a relaxing morning, sipping a cup of goodness while surfing the Internet was the first thing I did every day during my stay.

 The coffee Mocha and Americano me and my mom ordered.
 Seriously I did not expect quality coffee at a guesthouse cafe in the first place.
 The first sip of the Americano was a mind-blower.
 It wins any international franchise hands down.
-Though I think their Mocha is too sweet for my liking, I really like their espresso.
+Though I think their Mocha is too sweet for my liking, I really like their black coffee (great choice of beans!).
 If you are craving for an excellent brew, and if you trust my taste buds for coffee, here is where you should visit.
 The cafe has a great sense of selecting their music as well.
-It is certainly a space with character and great atmosphere.
+It is certainly a space with character and a great atmosphere.

 My Verdict: My 3D2N stay at Becky Art Space (Becky Gallery Guesthouse) was a pleasant surprise.
 Although living with the art exhibits for about half a week did not change my charisma or anything LOL, it feels great waking up in an art space.
-More importantly the room was cosy and clean.
-Hot shower supply and heater was left on 7/24 (you know this is crucial in winter).
+More importantly, the room was cosy and clean.
+Hot shower supply and the heater were left on 7/24 (you know this is crucial in winter).
 Service was friendly, and the owner is very knowledgeable in terms of good restaurants around Jeonju.
 Everything was great, the only drawback was that the guesthouse does not provide drinking water.
-Guests will have to purchase bottled water from the nearby convenient store.
+Guests will have to purchase bottled water from the nearby convenience store.

 Becky Art Space.
 Gallery.
 Guesthouse 백희(click me!)